valory-xyz/open-autonomy/docs/guides/service_configuration_file.md

 ## Export to environment variables

 The framework exports each overridden attribute in the service configuration file to a system environment variable.
-By default, the exported environment variables are labelled with their upper case JSON path:
+The exported environment variables are labelled with their upper case JSON path:
 ```
 <COMPONENT_TYPE>_<UPPERCASE_ATTRIBUTE_PATH>=<value>
 ```